Devking/ELCSI-of-CS/negative_case_examples.md

 ### Representation

-* Search results for 'professor' or 'engineer' or 'robot'
+* Search results for 'professor' or 'engineer' or 'ceo' or robot'

 ### General